microchip-pic-avr-examples/pic18f57q43-cnano-ioc-mplab-melody/README.md

 ![Melody - Clock Control Easy View](images/ioc_clock_control_easy_view.png)

 ## Pin Configuration
-In the *Pins Grid View* find "RB4" for the input pin "SW0" select and "RF3" for the indicator "LED0" output.
-Select these pins by clicking the corresponding padlock symbol as shown in the figure below.
+In the *Pins Grid View* window, find "RB4" which is used as the input pins for SW0.
+Select this pin by clicking the corresponding padlock symbol as shown in the figure below.

 **Pins Grid View**